Raoul Millais: Artistic career

 Millais is best known for his equestrian paintings and for his Spanish work, created when he accompanied Ernest Hemingway.
 Like his contemporary, Alfred Munnings, Millais was an opponent of Modernism in art, which he called "the Picasso lark".

 Numerous painted works by Millais have been sold at auction at Christie's, and Bonhams in London.
 His oeuvre has been posthumously profiled in publications such as Artnet, The Independent, The Field, and Art UK.

 Personal life

-2 of 2 in the pair of paintings entitled 'The Meet' by Raoul Millais (British, 1901–1999).
-Medium: Oil on canvas.
-Measurements: 19.5 x 24.5 cm.
-(7.7 x 9.6 in.)

-He married Elinor Clare Macdonell, daughter of railroad magnate Allan Ronald Macdonell and Margaret Helen Ryan (heir and niece of Hugh Ryan), of Montreal, Canada.
+He married Elinor Clare Macdonell, daughter of railway magnate Allan Ronald Macdonell and Helen Margaret Ryan (heir and niece of Hugh Ryan), of Montreal, Canada.
+Elinor was also the granddaughter of Irish-Canadian industrialist John Ryan, one of the wealthiest men in Canada at the time of his death in 1902.
 Millais and Elinor had two sons, John Millais (b.
-1927) and Hugh Geoffroy Millais (b.1929) who became a celebrated actor.
+1927) and Hugh Geoffroy Millais (b.1929) a celebrated actor.

 After Elinor's death in 1953, Millais married his second wife Kay Prior Palmer with whom he had a third son, Hesketh Merlin.

-He died in 1999 in his 99th year in Oxfordshire, England.
+He died in 1999 aged 98 in Oxfordshire, England.